kaanathas/Notification-demo/README.md

    send the `GET` request to the poll-messages gateway

    - [x] delete the messages from queue after read
-   - [ ] get messages as responce :-1:
+   - [x] get messages as responce  :blush: